sidgl/zELDA_II/paper.md

 # Statement of need

-`zELDA` is an open source Python package to model and fit Lyα line profiles.
+`zELDA` is an open-source Python package to model and fit Lyα line profiles.
 On one hand, the  Lyα modeling through the 'shell-model' enables users to populate galaxy simulations with realistic  Lyα line profiles.
 On the other hand, the fitting procedures provide a robust measurement of the shape of the line.
-Moreover, `zELDA` is able to disentangle between the intergalactic and interestelar medium contribution to the  Lyα line profile.
+Moreover, `zELDA` is able to disentangle between the intergalactic and interestellar medium contributions to the  Lyα line profile.
 One of the advantages of `zELDA` is that it can be used seamlessly in different observational configurations, allowing a direct comparison between different surveys and projects.

 `zELDA` is developed to have a user-friendly interface so that it can be used by researchers and students in astronomy courses.
 `zELDA` has been used already in a number of scientific publications [@gurunglopez2022; @Guaita2022] , mainly to fit observational observations.
 `zELDA` will allow researchers to extract the maximum information from their observed Lyα line profiles.
-Moreover, disentangeling the IGM from the ISM contribution will be key in future surveys to understand the Lyα selection function.
+Moreover, disentangling the IGM from the ISM contribution will be key in future surveys to understand the Lyα selection function.

 # Installation